aza024/fileshare/README.md

 ![image](https://user-images.githubusercontent.com/38674075/48247788-795e4700-e3a9-11e8-9c12-d652c14a14d8.png)

 **Sort**
+In additon to sorting files, each file extension is categorized with a different color for visual representation of file types.
-FileShare has many other features such as the ability to view stored files in user browsers - view images or play mp4 files.
+FileShare has many other features such as the ability to view stored files in user browsers.
 Multiple forms of searching and sorting are supported, allowing users to find their files very quickly.

 11